DataWithRishabhShukla/LLD/LLD2/src/DesignPatterns/Facade/ReadMe.md

 ## Key Difference Summarized

 - **Facade:** Simplifies a complex subsystem by providing a new, unified interface.
-- **Adapter:** Makes incompatible interfaces compatible by converting one interface to
+- **Adapter:** Makes incompatible interfaces compatible by converting one interface to another.